pontijas/awesome-profile-cards-js-pontijas/README.md

 ## Installing :wrench:

-1. Install Node.js.
-2. Download or clone the repository.
+1. Download or clone the repository.
 3. Install local dependencies using \$ npm install.
 4. Launch project in the other terminal using \$ npm start.
 From this moment, localhost:3000 will be running the frontend part of the project.